 He gets up, sits on the edge of the bed for a few moments and sighs.
 He gets undressed, puts on his socks, his underwear, and heads for the bathroom.
 He uses the toilet, washes his hands and proceeds to wash his teeth.
 He spits, he rinses, he washes his face and wipes it with the towel.
 He looks at himself in the mirror for a while – tears rush down his face.

 He goes back into the bedroom, gets dressed, and goes into the kitchen.
 He opens the refrigerator, takes out a carton of milk and notices it’s empty.
 He looks around the kitchen and grabs some oranges.
 He squeezes them and pours the juice into a tall glass.
-He sits down at the table, looks out the window at his neighbor watering her flowers and takes a sip of orange juice – tears rush down his face.
+He sits down at the table, looks out the window at his neighbor in the apartment across the courtyard watering her flowers and takes a sip of orange juice – tears rush down his face.

 The bus arrives at his stop and he gets off.
 He runs through the rain with no umbrella for a few minutes until he enters his office building.
 He walks through the lobby, runs to catch an elevator going up and misses it.
 He gets the next one, which is empty.
 As he’s going up, The Girl from Ipanema starts to play inside the elevator.
 He looks up at the speaker – tears rush down his face.